aleksandromilenkov/kubernetes-microservice-app/README.md

 - Frontend + backend always compile
 - Docker images are automatically published
 - Production images only come from the `master` branch
-- Kubernetes test deployments run automatically
+- Kubernetes deployments are automatically updated via Argo CD
 - Microservices build in parallel for faster pipelines